astralway/phrasecount/README.md

 \<phrase\> | stat:totalCount | \<count\>  | For a given phrase, the value is the total number of times that phrase occurred in all documents.
 \<phrase\> | stat:docCount   | \<count\>  | For a given phrase, the values is the number of documents in which that phrase occurred.

-[PhraseCountTable][14] encapsualtes all of the code for ineracting with this external table.
+[PhraseCountTable][14] encapsulates all of the code for interacting with this external table.

 Code Overview